expressjs/expressjs.com/en/advanced/best-practice-performance.md

 ### Using Node's cluster module {#use-cluster-module}

 Clustering enables a master process to spawn worker processes and distribute incoming connections among the workers.
-On most modern server configurations you have multiple cpu cores you can utilize in your app, but because javascript and node are single threaded, you need multiple processes to maximize this hardware's performance.
+On most modern server configurations you have multiple cpu cores you can utilize in your app, but because JavaScript and node are single threaded, you need multiple processes to maximize this hardware's performance.
 This is made possible with Node's [cluster module](https://nodejs.org/api/cluster.html).
 However, rather than using this module directly, it's better to use one of the many tools out there that does it for you automatically; for example [node-pm](https://www.npmjs.com/package/node-pm) or [cluster-service](https://www.npmjs.com/package/cluster-service).